Hanover-CS/HC24-Luuk-Crawford-Senior-Project/docs/proposal.md

 ### Server

-There are multiple potential server options such as the three major offerings such as [Microsoft Azure](https://azure.microsoft.com/en-us), [AWS](https://aws.amazon.com/), and [Google Cloud](https://cloud.google.com/).
+There are multiple potential server options including major offerings such as [Microsoft Azure](https://azure.microsoft.com/en-us), [AWS](https://aws.amazon.com/), and [Google Cloud](https://cloud.google.com/).
-I was thinking Microsoft Azure as that is what we use for our Hanover accounts, but I think using something like [supabase](https://supabase.com/) to set up an online database to store the orders would be sufficient for my needs as I am just hoping to learn to get server and app communication working, I don't need or want to deal with more complicated offerings.
-Supabase has [more than enough storage and unlimited API calls](https://supabase.com/pricing) for me to test this app for free.
-It has Kotlin support as well so it meets my basic needs.
-Supabase also has a nice interface so far, at least for [creating the tables visually](https://github.com/Hanover-CS/HC24-Luuk-Crawford-Senior-Project/assets/32851596/769b538d-6129-4225-9c0f-c20dcd30a821).
-I do have some SQL experience but features like to visualize that are helpful for faster progress if I get to this.
+Google also offers [Firebase](https://firebase.google.com/), which has easy to follow tutorials that also use Android Studio, making it easier for me to impliment correctly.
+Google cloud can be used for storage but firebase seems to be better for Realtime Databases. https://blog.back4app.com/firebase-vs-google-cloud/

 ### References